-The model's minimum required progression to the LOD 500 components, assemblies, and systems that will be included in the final Turnover Deliverables will be achieved in accordance with the BIMForum LOD Specification definitions in section 5.2.
-Model Element Development of the BIM PDS and the LOD Matrix of BIM Deliverables.
+The model's minimum required progression to the LOD as outlined in the LOD Matrix components, assemblies, and systems that will be included in the final Turnover Deliverables will be achieved in accordance with the BIMForum LOD Specification definitions in section 5.2.
+Model Element Development of the BIM PDS and the Asset Tagging & LOD Matrix of BIM Deliverables.
 Additional BIM requirements and modeling criteria are outlined in this document, which leverages the accuracy and quality of the model's geometry and intelligence throughout the project's lifecycle.